 Most pizza shops incur advertising costs such as flyers, newspaper advertisements, and yellow pages advertisements.
 If the fishing boat is for tourists, advertising costs would be incurred, however it would be unusual for a commercial fishing boat business to incur advertising costs because the customers are most likely canneries and distributors with whom the fishermen have an ongoing relationship.
-Because advertising costs tend to be discretionary, they are treated as fixed costs.
+Because advertising costs will not change in total as the number of customers/pizzas sold changes they are treated as fixed costs.